 Only who feels the inner urge to exercise brahmacharya in the most concentrated form, can/should go into isolation.

-«You think we yogis are doing some very high, fantastic, esoteric practice and if only you had the teachings you also could rally take off !
+«You think we yogis are doing some very high, fantastic, esoteric practice and if only you had the teachings you also could really take off !
 Let me tell you, however, that there is nothing I am doing that you have not been taught.
-The only difference is, that I am doing it – and you aren't.»
+The only difference is that I am doing it – and you aren't.»

 Brahmacharya also means: to live with the Guru.
 Thereby one accumulates the Divine virtues.

-Well, in one way or the other you will meet him.
+Well, in one way or other you will meet him.

 Perhaps the Guru will find you instead of you having to find him. ;-)

-If it is written in your karma to “meet the Guru”, it will happen. :-))
+If “meet the Guru” is written in your karma it will happen. :-))

 Probably neither in an organization (or in a big ashram) nor will he maintain an organization.
-Holy men do not crowd people around them selves.
+Holy men do not crowd people around themselves.
 The fittings and furnishings will be on a practical level.
 There is (almost) no decoration.

 Perhaps the Guru is a “She” and not a “He”, but only a holy man can recognize a holy man.
 One can also recognize a Guru by his disciples.
 Look at his disciples and you will understand!
-One thing more: a Guru is responsible for his disciple – and not reversed.
+One more thing: a Guru is responsible for his disciple – and not the other way round.
 He does not depend on the disciple’s money.
 He depends on nothing and anybody.

-Maybe be has no disciples at all!
+Maybe he has no disciples at all!
 This Guru is free of all responsibilities.
 Seek for this kind of Guru!

-She or He will give it voluntary when the time has come and when you are ready to assimilate it.
+She or He will give it voluntarily when the time has come and when you are ready to assimilate it.
 It will be free of costs.
-(Paying en entrance on a public lecture or for a book is ok.)
+(Paying for admission to a public lecture or for a book is ok.)
 There will be no initiations, no rites and no degrees.

 Salvation (illumination, moksha, nirvana) comes through knowledge and does not come by the presence of a person.
 Salvation means to listen (or to read), to understand and to live the Good News, brought either by a Guru or by the Holy Scriptures.
 Salvation lies in your own hands.

 We do not need any Guru nor a Master at all.
-We do not clinch into a person; he will not rescue us.
+We do not cling to a person; he will not save us.